 The proposal consists of four parts, which must be emailed as a single pdf file to the committee chair (Dr. Phil Novack-Gottshall, Department of Biological Sciences, Benedictine University, Lisle, IL 60532 USA, [email protected]).
 The cover sheet and research proposal application template can be download here.

 - Cover Sheet.
 Complete all items on the cover sheet, including your name, email address, institutional address, telephone number, and the names and addresses of two professional paleontologists who are writing your letters of support.

 - Research proposal.
 The proposal is limited to five pages, single-spaced in no less than 10 pt. font.
 The proposal must include a project title, an abstract, and a description of the research question, methods, and significance.
 Figures and tables may be included.
 The proposal must also contain a list of references, an itemized research budget, and a budget justification, all of which count towards the five-page limit.

 - Curriculum vitae (CV), limited to two pages.
 The CV should include your name, education, current professional position, and selected publications.
 Additional information, such as employment history, awards, participation in international conferences, and other projects may also be included.

-Deadline: Grant applications and letters of recommendation must be received by end of February 1, 2019 to be considered for 2019 funding (by 12 midnight U. S. Eastern Standard Time).
+Deadline: Grant applications and letters of recommendation must be received by end of February 1, 2020 to be considered for 2019 funding (by 12 midnight U. S. Pacific Standard Time).
 Applications and letters received after that date will not be considered.

 Proposal Review: The review committee will consist of three paleontologists.
 The head of the committee will be appointed by the President for a three-year term.
 The remaining two members of the committee are appointed by the committee chair for staggered two-year terms, such that one new committee members is appointed each year.
 The three committee members should be diverse in terms of gender, ethnicity, and area of expertise.
 Awards will be announced via email on or before May 1 of each grant cycle.